MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 ### 1. Determine whether files are included or excluded for scanning
 The scanner automatically skips files that are [excluded from classification and protection](./rms-client/client-admin-guide-file-types.md#file-types-that-are-excluded-from-classification-and-protection), such as executable files and system files.

 You can change this behavior by defining a list of file types to scan, or exclude from scanning.
 When you specify this list and do not specify a data repository, the list applies to all data repositories that do not have their own list specified.
-To specify this list, use [Set-AIPScannerScannedFileTypes](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileTypes).
+To specify this list, use `Set-AIPScannerScannedFileTypes`.

-After you have specified your file types list, you can add a new file type to the list by using [Add-AIPScannerScannedFileTypes](/powershell/module/azureinformationprotection/Add-AIPScannerScannedFileTypes), and remove a file type from the list by using [Remove-AIPScannerScannedFileTypes](/powershell/module/azureinformationprotection/Remove-AIPScannerScannedFileTypes).
+After you have specified your file types list, you can add a new file type to the list by using `Add-AIPScannerScannedFileTypes`, and remove a file type from the list by using `Remove-AIPScannerScannedFileTypes`.

 ### 2. Inspect and label files